aglee-prog/span_corner_test/README.md

 - `data/`: Sample input videos and generated reports.
 - `utils/`: Common utility functions.
 - `assets/`: Project assets like logos.

+## Troubleshooting

+### TensorFlow cannot detect GPU
+Verify that the installed CUDA and TensorFlow versions are compatible.

+### DLC model not found
+Ensure that the trained model files are present in the expected model directory.

+### No turns detected
+Verify that the correct species model (rats or mice) was selected and that the animal remains visible throughout the recording.

 ## License